Decoding Correlated Errors in Quantum LDPC Codes

 Now that we have a graph enabling improved MP inference, we can apply MP decoding on it.
 It is to be expected that any MP decoder will perform better on the GARI graph than on the original one.
 However, optimizing accuracy and speed requires a judicious choice of the MP decoder, encompassing both the message update rules and the message update schedule.
-We discuss first the different message update schedules, then the choice of the MP decoding on GARI and the ensemble decoding approach.
+We refer to the \natcomm{Methods section}\arxiv{Appendix} for a discussion on different message-update schedules (flooding, serial, layered) and, in the following, discuss the choice of MP decoding for GARI and the ensemble decoding approach.